Network and Security Settings Reference

 NetworkManager's dynamic maintenance of resolv.conf will likely conflict with this policy's resolver options.
 When turned on, NetworkManager typically leaves a comment in resolv.conf to indicate that it generated the file:

 [root@bvt-rad12-32 ~]# cat /etc/resolv.conf # Generated by NetworkManager search corpqa.pbisdemo.com corp.pbisdemo.com nameserver 10.100.1.24 nameserver 10.100.1.45 nameserver 10.100.1.51

 When the GPO is processed, a new resolv.conf file is generated and named resolv.conf.gp.
 The old resolv.conf file is saved as resolv.conf.lwidentity.orig, and then the new resolv.conf.gp is renamed resolv.conf.
 When the network interface is restarted, however, the updated resolv.conf settings can be overwritten with values from other configuration repositories, even if NetworkManager is not turned on.

 We recommend that you use a target platform filter to apply the policy only to Unix platforms or other systems on which resolv.conf is not dynamically modified.

-This policy specifies a sudo configuration file for target computers running Linux, Unix, or Mac OS X. The sudo configuration file is copied to the local machine and replaces the existing sudo file.
+This policy specifies a sudo configuration file for target computers running Linux or Unix.
+The sudo configuration file is copied to the local machine and replaces the existing sudo file.